guillotinaweb/angular-traversal/README.md

 <a traverseTo="/makinacorpus/angular-traversal/contents/CHANGELOG.md?ref=master">CHANGELOG.md</a>
 ```

-Of course, our resolver could support full pathes, but them the displayed location in the browser
+Of course, our resolver could support full pathes, but then the displayed location in the browser
 would be:

 ```http://localhost:4200/https://api.github.com/repos/makinacorpus/angular-traversal/contents/CHANGELOG.md?ref=master```